RaphaelIT7/gmod-holylib/README.md

 \- [#] Solved a possible crash caused by a `CGameClient` disconnecting after `g_Lua` became `NULL`

 ## ToDo

-\- **Important before next release** Fix a unknown crash on shutdown(Need to get a valid debug log but it just won't give me one).

 \- Finish 64x (`pvs`, `sourcetv`, `surffix`)
 \- Find out why ConVars are so broken.
 (Serverside `path` command breaks :<)